BrookJeynes/translate/README.md

-# Translate-exs - Text translator within your terminal
+# Translate - Text translator within your terminal

 Translate-exs is a terminal translator built entirely in Elixir.
 This project uses [Azure Translator](https://azure.microsoft.com/en-us/products/cognitive-services/translator) to handle the translations, this means you will need to create an account and use your respective tokens to run the application.